 It is estimated there are more than 380,000 miles of roads on Forest Service managed lands alone.
 That’s enough road to drive around the earth more than 15 times!

-To get involved, contact your local Broadband or work with the national office to start your own monitoring project.
-Watch our website for action alerts and events that provide opportunities for education, advocacy, stewardship, and (of course) fun.
+To get involved contact your local Broadband or work with the national office to start your own monitoring project.
+Watch the Broads’ website for action alerts and events that provide education, advocacy, and stewardship opportunities.

 Broadtastic Books: Roads & Vehicular Use

 - New roadways and motorized routes result in the loss of wilderness characteristics and must not be created in roadless areas.